Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/precision/introduction.rst

-For grab/move operations at the default zoom level, holding :kbd:`Ctrl` will cause your selection to move by increments of 1 Blender Unit (1 BU) (i.e. between the two light grey lines).
-Zooming in enough to see the next set of grey lines will now cause :kbd:`Ctrl` movements to occur by 1/10 of a BU.
-Zooming in further until the next set of grey lines becomes visible will cause movement to happen by 1/100 of a BU and so on until the zoom limit is reached.
+For grab/move operations at the default zoom level, holding :kbd:`Ctrl` will cause your selection to move by increments of 1 Blender Unit (1 BU) (i.e. between the two light gray lines).
+Zooming in enough to see the next set of gray lines will now cause :kbd:`Ctrl` movements to occur by 1/10 of a BU.
+Zooming in further until the next set of gray lines becomes visible will cause movement to happen by 1/100 of a BU and so on until the zoom limit is reached.
 Zooming out will have the opposite effect and cause movement to happen by increments of 10, 100 etc BU.